 Year 7 Projects

-This year, we will be introducing 'Project' lessons for year 7 pupils as a step towards the new curriculum, Curriculum for Wales.
-Six projects have been designed and will be taught by the six year 7 tutors.
-Pupils will move to a new project every half term.
+In September 2021, we introduced 'Project' lessons for year 7 pupils as a step towards the new curriculum, Curriculum for Wales.
+Seven projects have been designed and are taught by the six year 7 tutors.
+Pupils move to a new project every five weeks.

 Each project focuses on one of the new curriculum areas of learning which are:

 • Humanities (Miss Greta Griffiths)

 The main purpose of the projects will be to develop pupils' SKILLS.
 We firmly believe that if we want our pupils to succeed in qualifications such as GCSEs and to be successful in whatever path they might chooses in life, they must have the right skills to succeed.
 Strong literacy and numeracy skills are among the most important of these and so are their digital literacy skills.
 But in addition to these, there are other skills that are essential to success in education and life; perseverance, resilience, problem solving, working with others and working independently.
 Having established these skills in year 7, pupils will have a strong foundation as they begin to specialise in subjects and work towards qualifications higher up the school.

 A team of teachers has worked hard to create the projects; the tutors have used their subject expertise to create a project full of fun and informative activities.
 Educational visits and guest speakers will be part of the projects and each project will build up towards a final product, be it an exhibition, presentation, video or extended piece of writing.
 Our skills co-ordinator, Miss Bethan Ellis has also been working hard to ensure that there are plenty of opportunities to develop skills and ensure progress.
 We will not use level to assess the work; this will happen in the 'traditional' subjects, rather we will concentrate on assessing skills and helping pupils to identify their own strengths and guide them on how to make further progress.